radish-es/casebook-property/content/admin/syllabus.md

 ### Class Meeting Recordings

 Please be aware that class meetings will be recorded, consistent with the [Dalhousie Class Recording Protocol](https://www.dal.ca/content/dam/www/about/leadership-and-governance/university-policies/class-recording-protocol.pdf), for personal academic uses only and on the conditions set out below.
-You are hereby notified that lectures may be recording on an ongoing basis for accommodation purposes.
+You are hereby notified that lectures may be recorded on an ongoing basis for accommodation purposes.

 By engaging in course activities, you are consenting to the use of your appearance, image, text/chat messaging, and voice and/or likeness in the manner and under the conditions specified herein.
 If you have any further concerns about privacy, please come speak with me. **Students are not permitted to make their own recordings of class meetings**.

 To foster a supportive learning environment, I will provide a link to a OneDrive folder containing class meeting recordings to students with accommodations.
-Recordings are designed to include core concepts, key terms, and primary learning objectives discussed during class, but may not include all in class activities (e.g., sensitive conversations, group work, student presentations, guest speakers, etc.).
+Recordings are designed to include core concepts, key terms, and primary learning objectives discussed during class, but may not include all in-class activities (e.g., sensitive conversations, group work, student presentations, guest speakers, etc.).
 These materials will be available via OneDrive within 48 hours following the conclusion of each class meeting.

 If you do not have an approved accommodation but are unable to attend a scheduled session in person or online, please get in touch with me via e-mail to access a recording of the session.

-Students receiving recordings are not permitted to share, make copies of, or download the recordings for any purpose, without written permission from the instructor.
+Students receiving recordings are not permitted to share, make copies of, or download the recordings for any purpose, without written permission from me.
 Depending on the nature of any violation of these guidelines and Dalhousie’s Class Recording Protocol, further action may be taken under the Dalhousie Code of Student Conduct, the Policy on Academic Honesty, or any other relevant disciplinary policies.

 I will destroy all course recordings at the end of the academic year.